sethreidnz/aspnet-spa/README.md

 # ASPNET Core SPA

 This is an example project showing you how to get up and running with ASPNET Core to serve up a single page app (SPA).
-It takes advantage of the Owin pipeline to serve up the output of the client applications build proceess in from the wwwroot of the server application.
+It takes advantage of the Owin pipeline to serve up the output of the client applications build process in from the wwwroot of the server application.

 I have setup